andremano/GIS-4-Land-Administration/vector_representations.rst

 Exercise
 --------

+.. admonition:: Resources

+   | For this exercise you will only need a sheet of paper and a pen/pencil.
+You are encouraged to work together with a colleague.

 Now that you are familiar with the vector data model, we invite you to abstract any real world object, man made or natural, into a vector data model.